Care Management ranges from coordinating care for members with complex medical conditions to assistance with hospital

 Prior authorization review can be required or recommended.
 To check the status of a code against a member's plan, sign in to Availity and use the prior authorization tool.
 You can submit the review and check its status online.
-The lists in the prior auth tool are not exhaustive and do not include advanced imaging codes.
-The presence of codes on this list does not necessarily indicate coverage under the member benefits contract.
+The lists in the prior authorization tool are not exhaustive and do not include advanced imaging codes.
+The presence of codes on the list does not necessarily indicate coverage under the member benefits contract.
 Always use the prior authorization tool, consult the member benefit booklet, or contact a customer service representative to determine coverage for a specific medical service or supply.

 If you have a change to a previously submitted prior authorization, call Care Management for instructions.
 A change or update to a service or procedure needs to be reviewed by a clinician.
 Learn more about prior authorization.

 Consumers are responsible for more of their healthcare decision-making than ever before.
 Healthcare decisions can be the most difficult, challenging, and stressful issues for families to deal with.
 The burden and stress placed on consumers to manage their way through the complexities of today's healthcare system are significant.

 Our licensed clinical staff provides the following services:

-Pre-admission Member Outreach: One of our licensed clinicians helps prepare the member for a positive transition, even before the member has been admitted to the facility by:
+Pre-admission Member Outreach: Our licensed clinicians help prepare the member for a positive transition, even before the member has been admitted to the facility by:

-Collaborative Discharge Planning: Our clinical staff works with members and providers to coordinate safe discharge plans and post-discharge needs.
+Collaborative Discharge Planning: Our clinical staff works with members and providers to remove barriers to safe and timely discharge.